Dr Tay Lik Wui Edgar

 Cardiologist

 Experiences vary based on the severity of the condition.
-Common symptoms are:
+Common symptoms include:

 Conventional options include medication, or open-heart surgery to repair or replace the valve.
 The doctor’s recommendation is based on the severity of the condition, the state of the patient’s health and the presence of other abnormalities in the heart.